 For additional information about overdosage treatment contact a poison control center at 1-800-222-1222.

-Caldolor is contraindicated in patients with known hypersensitivity (e.g., anaphylactoid reactions and serious skin reactions) to ibuprofen [see WARNINGS AND PRECAUTIONS].
+- Known hypersensitivity (e.g., anaphylactic reactions and serious skin reactions) to ibuprofen or any components of the drug product [see WARNINGS AND PRECAUTIONS]

 Additional Caldolor Information